GL-Li/vimwiki/Rust_language.md

 - what is it: trait is used to specify types of a parameter
     ```rust
     // instead of specifying type for item, here the signature means item can be any
     // type that has trait Summary implemented.
-In summary we now have three ways to
+So far we now have three ways to
-    // specify the type of a parameter:
+    // specify the type of a parameter in functions:
     // - concrete type such as x: i32
     // - generic type such as x:T
     // - type with trait such as x: &impl Xxx